msalemor/sk-dev-training/README.md

 ## What is Semantic Kernel?

-- Semantic Kernel is an open-source SDK that lets you easily combine AI services like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C# and Python.
+- Is an open-source SDK that lets you easily combine AI services like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C# and Python.
-- Semantic Kernel provides a set of connectors and plugins that allow you to orchestrate AI models and skills with natural language semantic functions, traditional code native functions, and embeddings-based memory.
+- It provides a set of connectors and plugins that allow you to orchestrate AI models and skills with natural language semantic functions, traditional code native functions, and embeddings-based memory.
-- Semantic Kernel supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities out of the box.
+- It supports prompt templating, function chaining, vectorized memory, and intelligent planning capabilities out of the box.
-- Semantic Kernel enables you to create AI apps that combine the best of both worlds: natural language understanding and conventional programming logic
+- It enables you to create AI apps that combine the best of both worlds: natural language understanding and conventional programming logic

 ## Advantages of using SK vs vanilla REST or other SDKs